microsoft/pxt-microbit/docs/reference/music/making-melodies.md

 A _note_ is a tone that is recognized as part of music.
 A note has a name like '**C**'.
 A note is played for an amount of time called its _duration_.

-On your @boardname@, a note is played on the speaker by sending a signal to a it with a certain _frequency_ called [Hertz](http://wikipedia.org/Hertz).
+On your @boardname@, a note is played on the speaker by sending a signal to it with a certain _frequency_ called [Hertz](http://wikipedia.org/Hertz).
 Frequency is how fast something vibrates during one second.
 If you ring a bell that was made to play an '**A**' note, the bell will vibrate at 440 Hertz (440 times per second).
 So, notes are just certain frequencies that have special names.

 ## ~ hint